babel/website/docs/v7-migration-api.md

 It has been renamed to align with the `legacy` option of `@babel/plugin-proposal-decorators`.
 A new `decorators` plugin has been implemented, which implements the new decorators proposal.

-The two versions of the proposals have different syntaxes, so it is highly reccomended to use `decorators-legacy` until the new semantics are implemented by Babel.
+The two versions of the proposals have different syntaxes, so it is highly recommended to use `decorators-legacy` until the new semantics are implemented by Babel.

 > Removed `classConstructorCall` plugin [#291](https://github.com/babel/babylon/pull/291) ![low](https://img.shields.io/badge/risk%20of%20breakage%3F-low-yellowgreen.svg)